aaelbaz/MICB305_Mallard_Ducks_InfluenzaA/README.md

-# Influenza A Subtype-Specific Effects on Cloacal Microbiomes of Wild Mallard Ducks During Infection
+# Influenza A hemagglutinin and neuraminidase phylogenetic groups are associated with minimal effects on the cloacal microbiome of infected wild mallard ducks